GRAVITATION

 For example, reaching a distant orbit \(\bar{r}_c\simeq 50\ 000\) of a Kerr black hole with parameter \(\bar{a}=0.95\), would require an object coming with \(v_{\infty}\simeq 100\ km/s\) or \(\frac{\varepsilon}{c^2}=1.000000056\) to decrease to \(\frac{\varepsilon}{c^2}=0.99999\) that is, a braking energy of \(1.0056\ 10^{-5}c^2/kg\) or approximately \(9\ 10^{11}\ J/kg\) far beyond what an onboard braking system could provide with current technology.

-Radius of circular orbits of a physical object – Newtonian mechanical energy and total relativistic energy
+Radius of circular orbits of a physical object – Newtonian mechanical energy and relativistic specific energy

 Note that this formula cannot be applied for values of \(\frac{\varepsilon}{c^2}\) significantly less than \(1\) which will result in “close” orbits: the values of \(r_c\) can then be obtained by numerically searching for the double roots of the potential \(V_r\).